HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

        ::
         CarSellOrderBox

-       in two different ways: opened by the buyer and thus buys the car, or opened by the seller and thus recalls the car sell order.
-Such proof creation requires two different API calls, but as a result, in both cases, we will have the same type of transaction with the same proof type.
+       A SellOrderProposition is presented in two different ways: opened by the buyer (meaning they buy the car), or opened by the seller (meaning the seller recalled the CarSellOrder).
+This proof creation requires two different API calls, but as a result in both cases, we will have the same type of transaction with the same proof type.

 Transactions: